Treehouse of Horror XXXII: Poetic Interlude (aka The Telltale Bart)

 In a parody of the artwork of Edward Gorey, Vincent Price reads a scary bedtime story to Maggie about how Bart is doing his usual pranks and mischief.

 He begins with each month and how he creates trouble for everyone first starting off with January where he puts worms in Homer's waffles.

 In February, he catfishes Edna Krabappel which he did back in season 3.

-In March, he unscrewed the swings and caused several injuries.
+In March, he unscrews the swings and causes several injuries.

 In April, he prints his butt on a printer.

 In May, he steals Skinner's car and crashes it into the school pole.

 In June, he takes his first sip of beer and crashes his bike.

 In July, he cuts Lisa's doll heads off.

-In August, he attempts to scorch a turtle, but instead he scorches his hair.
+In August, he attempts to scorch a turtle, but instead manages to scorch his hair.

 In September, he spends the whole month in detention.

 In October, he eats all his Halloween candy until he gets sick.

-Finally in November. he is allowed to cut the turkey during thanksgiving but instead he cuts the rest of the Simpson family's heads off!
+Finally in November, he is allowed to cut the turkey during Thanksgiving but instead he cuts the rest of the Simpson family's heads off.

 Before Vincent can get to December, Maggie strangles him with her Phonics frog string and presses the buttons (R-I-P) and then goes to sleep.

 Dead Ringer

 In a parody of The Ring, at Springfield Elementary, Sherri and Terri tell Lisa they had a party and didn't invite her, and all watched a TikTok that allegedly kills anyone who watches it after seven days.
 All of the children who watched it die shortly thereafter, and Lisa and Bart investigate its origin.
 They find out from Groundskeeper Willie that the TikTok is haunted by the ghost of Mopey Mary, a girl who didn't receive any valentines on Valentine's Day and died after falling down a well.
 Lisa watches the TikTok and summons the ghost of Mary, who attacks Lisa but stops when Lisa gives her a valentine.
 Lisa and Mary become friends, but Mary begins to feel smothered by Lisa and escapes by jumping back down the well.

 Kang and Kodos sing at the end of this "Treehouse of Horror" episode.

+The end credits are red instead of their usual yellow or white color or green color just like in the previous Treehouse of Horror credits.